conradakunga/Blog/_posts/2023-05-16-why-doesnt-windows-have-a-dictionary.md

 You also need to get the documentation guys to update all the manuals and training materials with this new feature."

 "Oh!"

+"And you finally have the problem of once you put the thing in, it is going to be very difficult to take it out.
+Users who are used to finding it there will resent it mightily when it isn't.
+[And make themselves heard](https://answers.microsoft.com/en-us/windows/forum/all/why-do-windows-10-updates-always-remove-old/934cac1b-905b-44cd-beda-5c728385801f)."

 In summary these are the problems this will introduce: